Orientable hyperbolic 4-manifolds over the 120-cell: Constructing small covers with the proposed block-pasting algorithm

 \subsection{Optimized algorithm method}

-The new algorithm, named as \textbf{Block-Pasting} is designed for solving the computing flexibility dilemma by making use of the high symmetry of the 120-cell.
-For each facet $F_i$ of an $n$-dimensional polytope $P^n$, we define the \textbf{i-th ~~block}, denoted as $b_i$, to be the facet union consisting of $F_i$ and all the facets adjacent to it.
-Moreover, $b_i$ can be represented by an ordered set where the subscripts of its elements are increasing.
-For example, for a facet-labeled dodecahedron $P$ as shown in Figure \ref{figure:block1},
+The new algorithm named \textbf{block-pasting} is designed to address the computational efficiency issue by making use of the high symmetry of the 120-cell.
+For each facet $F_i$ of an $n$-dimensional polytope $P^n$, we define the \textbf{i-th ~~block}, denoted as $b_i$, to be the ordered set of facets consisting of $F_i$ and all of the facets adjacent to it with increasing subscripts.
+We may also use $b_i$ to denote the ordered set of subscripts when $b_i$ is referred to as a set of integers.
+For example, for a facet-labeled dodecahedron $P$ in Figure \ref{figure:block1},